-Due: February 1 and August 1, as shown on inside cover
+Due: As shown on inside cover

 The Bonds will be issued only in book-entry form initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
-Interest on the Bonds will be payable semi-annually on February 1 and August 1, commencing August 1, 2008 for the Second Series A Bonds and the Second Series B Bonds and on February 1, 2008 for the First Refunding Series Bonds.
+Interest on the Bonds will be payable semi-annually on May 15 and November 15, commencing November 15, 2008 for the First Series of 2008 Bonds and on August 1 and February 1, commencing August 1, 2008 for the First Refunding Series of 2008 Bonds.
 Wells Fargo Bank, National Association, Pittsburgh, Pennsylvania, is the Loan and Transfer Agent for the Bonds.
 Principal of and interest and redemption premium, if any, on the Bonds are payable to Cede & Co.
 See "THE BONDS - Book-Entry Only System."

 The First Refunding Series Bonds are not subject to redemption prior to maturity.
-The Second Series A Bonds and the Second Series B Bonds are subject to redemption as set forth herein.
-See "THE BONDS - Optional Redemption" and "THE BONDS - Extraordinary Redemption" herein.
+The First Series Bonds are subject to redemption as set forth herein.
+See "THE BONDS - Optional Redemption."